Astrological sign: The five elements

 The five elements operate together with the twelve animal signs in a 60-year calendar.
-The five elements appear in the calendar in both their yin and yang forms and are known as the ten Celestial stems.
+The five elements appear in the calendar in both their yin and yang forms and are known as the ten Heavenly Stems.
 The yin/yang split seen in the Gregorian calendar means years that end in an even number are Yang (representing masculine, active, and light), those that end with an odd number are Yin (representing feminine, passive and darkness), subject to Chinese New Year having passed.